-Since they've opened more than a decade ago, Le Marin Traiteur has been providing the local market with a fine salmon quality.
-Every time my family and I want to enjoy in some premium seafood, they are who we call.
-Last week, with a bunch of friends, we took a closer look at some of the available salmon varieties out there.
+Since they had opened more than a decade ago, Le Marin Traiteur has been providing the local market with a fine salmon quality.
+Every time my family and I want to enjoy some premium ,seafood, they are who we call.
+Last week, with a bunch of friit ends, we took a closer look at some of the available salmon varieties out there.

 A quick introduction and history: